Ritchie Blackmore: Personal life

 In May 1964, Blackmore married Margit Volkmar (b.
 1945) from Germany.
 They lived in Hamburg during the late 1960s.
-Their son, Jürgen (b.
-1964), played guitar in the touring tribute band Over the Rainbow.
+Their son, Jürgen "J.R."
+Blackmore, is a professional guitarist who has released several solo albums as well as playing in the touring Rainbow tribute band Over the Rainbow.
 Following their divorce, Blackmore married Bärbel, a former dancer from Germany, in September 1969 until their divorce in the early 1970s.
 As a result, he is a fluent German speaker.

 For tax reasons, Blackmore moved to the US in 1974.
 Initially he lived in Oxnard, California, with opera singer Shoshana Feinstein for one year.
 She provided backing vocals on two songs in Rainbow's first album.
 During this period, he listened to early European classical music and light music a lot, for about three-quarters of his private time.
 Blackmore once said, "It's hard to relate that to rock.
 I listen very carefully to the patterns that Bach plays.
 I like direct, dramatic music."
 After having an affair with another woman, Christine, Blackmore met Amy Rothman in 1978, and moved to Connecticut.
 He married Rothman in 1981, but they divorced in 1983.
 Following the marriage's conclusion, he began a relationship with Tammi Williams.
 In early 1984 Blackmore met Williams in Chattanooga, Tennessee, where she was working as a hotel employee.
-In the same year, he purchased his first car, having learned to drive at 39 years of age.
+In the same year, he purchased his first car, having learned to drive at age 39.

 Blackmore and then-fashion model Candice Night began living together in 1991.
 They moved to her native Long Island in 1993.
 Having been engaged for nearly 15 years, the couple married in 2008.
 Night said, "he's making me younger and I'm aging him rapidly."
-Their daughter Autumn was born on 27 May 2010, and their son Rory on 7 February 2012.
-Blackmore is a heavy drinker and watches German-language television on his satellite dish when he is at home.
+Their daughter Autumn Esmeralda was born in 2010, and their son in 2012.
+Blackmore is a heavy drinker and watches German-language television via his satellite dish when he is at home.
 He has several German friends and a collection of about 2,000 CDs of Renaissance music.

-In April 2025, Night revealed that Blackmore had suffered a heart attack about eighteen-months previously that, along with other health issues, had left him struggling to even pick up a guitar.
+In April 2025, Night revealed that Blackmore had suffered a heart attack about eighteen months previously that, along with other health issues, had left him struggling to even pick up a guitar.

 Blackmore said in an interview that he is spiritual but not religious, adding that "religion usually involves money".

 In a 2006 biography, Blackmore alleged that he was sexually assaulted by Freddie Starr at age 17 while recording in Joe Meek’s studio.